 These days, Keystone Furnace is on private property but is visitable with permission from the land owner.
-The GPS coordinates are N39 00.652 W82 27.107 & all that the owner asks is that you ask first, pick up any trash you come across, & leave the snakes alone (lookout for copperheads!).
-If you're headed east on Keystone Furnace Rd. it's the first house past the old iron bridge (a left turn north), & if headed west it's a right turn before the iron bridge.
+All that the owner asks is that you ask first, pick up any trash you come across, & leave the snakes alone (lookout for copperheads!).
+If you’re headed east on Keystone Furnace Rd, it’s the first house past the old iron bridge (a left turn north), & if headed west it’s a right turn before the iron bridge.
+The GPS coordinated for the furnace are 39.010792 -82.451684.
 We suspect on top of the furnace remains itself, there also be remains of the engine house & other outbuildings.